First Aid For Burns

 Unless the person has a head, neck, or leg injury or it would cause discomfort:

-Elevate burn area above heart level, if possible.
+Elevate burn area above heart Links to an external site. level, if possible.

 Only registered, enrolled users can take graded quizzes